bencooperjamin/xlmentoringwxh/README.md

     b.
 As a first time visitor, I want to be able to easily navigate the site to access content without having to use the back button at any time.

     c.
 As a first time visitor, I want to look for testimonials to understand the benefits of the charity to young people.
-I also want to locate their social media links to see their followings on social media to determine how trusted and how well known they are.
+I also want to locate the charities social media links to see their followings on social media to determine how trusted and how well known they are.

 * __Returning Visitor Goals__